Gayatrimurali/LLMOps-Hands-On-Lab/Instructions/lab-05.md

    ```
    >**Note:** When asked, open the link and choose the account.

-   - Log in to Azure Developer CLI:
+1. Log in to Azure Developer CLI:

         ```sh
         azd auth login
         ```

-   - Log in to GitHub CLI:
+1. Log in to GitHub CLI:

         ```sh
         gh auth login
         ```

-        >**Note:** Follow the steps that are mentioned in the Azure CLI to complete the authentication:
+1. After running the above command, follow the steps that are mentioned in the Azure CLI to complete the authentication:

-        > 1. **What account do you want to log into?**:  select **GitHub.com**
+   - **What account do you want to log into?**:  select **GitHub.com**
-        > 2. **What is your preferred protocol for Git operations?**: select **HTTPS**
+   - **What is your preferred protocol for Git operations?**: select **HTTPS**
-        > 3. **Authenticate Git with your GitHub credentials?**: select **Yes**
+   - **Authenticate Git with your GitHub credentials?**: select **Yes**
-        > 4. **How would you like to authenticate GitHub CLI?**: select **Login with a web browser**
+   - **How would you like to authenticate GitHub CLI?**: select **Login with a web browser**
-        > 5. First, copy your one-time code
+   - First, copy your one-time code
-        > 6. Press Enter to open github.com in your browser.
+   - Press Enter to open github.com in your browser.
-        > 7. Press **CTRL and Click** on the following link: https://github.com/login/device.
+   - Press **CTRL and Click** on the following link: https://github.com/login/device.
-        > 8. On the **Device Activation** page, select **Continue**.
+   - On the **Device Activation** page, select **Continue**.

         ![](media/github-continue.png)

-        > 9. Paste the activation code that you copied from the Azure CLI page.
+   - Paste the activation code that you copied from the Azure CLI page.
-        > 10. On the **Authorize GitHub CLI** page, select **Authorize github**.
+   - On the **Authorize GitHub CLI** page, select **Authorize github**.
-        > 11. Navigate back to the **Azure CLI** you'll see that you are logged in.
+   - Navigate back to the **Azure CLI** you'll see that you are logged in.

-1. Run the Bootstrap Script.
-Run the appropriate script for your environment.
+1. Run the following command to run the Bootstrap Script.

     ```PowerShell
     .\bootstrap.ps1
     ```

-    >**Note:** At the end of its execution, the script will have created and initialized the new repository and provisioned the development environment resources, provided you set `azd_dev_env_provision` to true.
-During its execution, the script checks if the new repository exists and creates it if it does not.
-It then clones the template repository and mirrors it to the new repository.
-Additionally, it sets the default branch for the new repository.

 1. Navigate to your github account.
 Click on the profile, click on **Your repositories (1)** and select the repository **my-rag-project (2)**.

 1. Inside my-rag-project repository, click on **Settings (1)** and click on **Environments (2)** from the left pane.
 You can observe there are three pre-created environments  **prod**, **qa**, and **dev**.